-The Chicago Asia Pacific Group is an entirely student run group dedicated to helping our members Asia Pacific recruiting and fostering greater interaction with the greater Booth community.
+The Chicago Asia Pacific Group (CAP) is a student group dedicated to helping our members get to know Asia Pacific, land a job, and forge closer friendships.
 We have informational, social, and career programming throughout the year for our members.

 1 - 5

 Most Boothies stay downtown.
 Period.
 Some are staying in the South Loop (it has some food and groceries nearby) or Lincoln Park (if you have a car and love partying) and others are probably Chicagoans who stay elsewhere around the city.
 Hyde Park may be suitable for families as it is cheaper and does have a nice environment (especially if it's near the lake).
 But generally it's pretty dead at night (and if you go out, you may get mugged).
 Food/entertainment options are less than desired and wandering off the immediate neighbourhood is not recommended unless you intend to let your nominees cash in on your life insurance.
 Nevertheless, some families do stay there as it is quiet and offers decent accomodation at a much more decent price than downtown but plan to get a car (or miss out on evening events downtown) if you choose to stay at Hyde Park.